mxn/eth_option/README.md

 ## Current State

 As POC the smart contracts with pluggable fee taker mechanism are implemented, and partially tested (code audit is needed).
-I believe that one needs to make some community  and option line creator (in the example Ann) should be chosen on one hand via auction, on the other should be paid back with some governance tokens.
-This governance mechanism should be more thoroughly thought and implemented.
+I think that the option pair creator should be chosen on one hand via auction, on the other should be paid back with some governance tokens.
+This governance mechanism should be more thoroughly thought and can support building and expanding community.
 European style option could be implemented relatively easily.

 The implementation was in my spare time.
-Generally I would be glad to find some partners / investors to proceed with the things further with more dedicated time for the development (I have a couple other ideas to monetise the stuff).
+Generally I would be glad to find some support to proceed with the things further with more dedicated time for the development (I have a couple other ideas to monetise the solution).

 If you are interesting in supporting the project, please use the contact form